machine-detonation/6DBFEE/README.md

 ## Interact!!!

-♢ :: Age range 12-16

 ✧ :: If you share ANY my [interests](https://github.com/machine-detonation/EDD3A0), especially phighting

 ♢ :: silly people

-✧ :: basically anyone who ISN'T in my "DNI" can interact with me, just don't be a weirdo please
+✧ :: basically just int if u aren't in my dni gng